p-lr/MapView/Readme.md

 **`tileSize`**

 The size of the tiles in pixels, which are assumed to be squares and always of the same size for all levels.
-For now, MapView don't support rectangular tiles or tiles of heterogeneous sizes.
+For now, MapView doesn't support rectangular tiles or tiles of heterogeneous sizes.

 **`tileStreamProvider`**